Marilyn Monroe: Screen persona and reception

 The 1940s had been the heyday for actresses who were perceived as tough and smart—such as Katharine Hepburn and Barbara Stanwyck—who had appealed to women-dominated audiences during the war years.
 20th Century-Fox wanted Monroe to be a star of the new decade who would draw men to movie theaters, and saw her as a replacement for the aging Betty Grable, their most popular "blonde bombshell" of the 1940s.

-According to film scholar Richard Dyer, Monroe's star image was crafted mostly for the male gaze.
+As seen in this publicity photo for The Seven Year Itch (1955), Monroe wore figure-hugging outfits that enhanced her sexual attractiveness.
+Tom Ewell can be seen behind Monroe.

 From the beginning, Monroe played a significant part in the creation of her public image, and towards the end of her career exerted almost full control over it.
 She devised many of her publicity strategies, cultivated friendships with gossip columnists such as Sidney Skolsky and Louella Parsons, and controlled the use of her images.
 In addition to Grable, she was often compared to another well-known blonde, 1930s film star Jean Harlow.
 The comparison was prompted partly by Monroe, who named Harlow as her childhood idol, wanted to play her in a biopic, and even employed Harlow's hair stylist to color her hair.